-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Guthrie is shown as a purple triangle. (analysis methodology)
+Guthrie is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Brett Guthrie sits on the following committees:

-Guthrie was the primary sponsor of 2 bills that were enacted:
+Guthrie was the primary sponsor of 11 bills that were enacted.
+The most recent include:

 Guthrie sponsors bills primarily in these issue areas: